gerritnowald/budget_book/README.md

 First, a list of stocks has to be given in `stocks/get_stock_data.ipynb`.
 The stock short names can be found on https://finance.yahoo.com.
 The currency is retrieved for the given stocks and needs to be translated accordingly.

-Then, `stocks/calculate_shares.ipynb` is used to extract the stock transactions from the database `budget_book/transactions.csv`.
+Then, `stocks/get_stock_transactions.ipynb` is used to extract the stock transactions from the database `budget_book/transactions.csv`.
+They are saved in `stocks/stock_transactions.csv`.
+The list of stock transactions `stocks/stock_transactions.csv` can also be provided directly, e.g. if no full list of transactions is available.

-The aquired shares are calculated and the value over time is plotted.
+The aquired shares are calculated and the value over time is plotted in `stocks/calculate_shares.ipynb`.

 ## backup